-In compliance with 2011 Assembly Bill 40 Act 20 and the 2013-15 biennial state budget, Wisconsin will assess high school students in 9th, 10th, and 11th grades beginning with the 2014-2015 school year.
+In compliance with 2011 Assembly Bill 40 Act 20 and the 2013-15 biennial state budget, Wisconsin began assessing high school students in 9th, 10th, and 11th grades with a suite of ACT assessments beginning with the 2014-2015 school year.

 ACT Aspire™ Early High School - ACT Aspire assesses student readiness in English, math, reading, science, and writing.
 ACT Aspire is an online assessment in Wisconsin except for students who require accommodations through Braille, Large Print or American Sign Language who will take ACT Aspire in a paper and pencil format.

 The ACT® Plus Writing - The ACT Plus Writing consists of four multiple-choice tests: English, Mathematics, Reading, and Science; and a 30-minute essay test that measures writing skills.
-ACT Plus Writing will be a paper and pencil test in Wisconsin for the 2015 administration
+ACT Plus Writing will be a paper and pencil test in Wisconsin for the 2015 administration.

 ACT® WorkKeys® - ACT WorkKeys is an applied skills assessment system that helps students compare their skills to the skills real jobs require.
 Wisconsin students will take three WorkKeys assessments: Locating Information, Reading for Information, and Applied Mathematics.
 ACT WorkKeys will be a paper and pencil test in Wisconsin for the 2015 administration.